HzaCode/Hzacode/README.md

 ### [Pharmacopoeia RAG](https://github.com/HzaCode/ChinaPharma_Consulting)

 An AI/ML system implementing Retrieval-Augmented Generation (RAG) with a fine-tuned LLM.
-Designed to answer questions based on pharmacopoeia documents by leveraging a vector knowledge base.
+Designed to answer questions based on pharmacopoeia documents by leveraging a vector knowledge base, **tackling the need for efficient information retrieval from dense, specialized medical texts**.
 <br clear="left"/>

 ---